rcazzara/seldovia/_people/Kanaback_John.md

 source_file: Cemetery Directory
 ---
 **JOHN F. KANABACK** was born Sept.
 29, 1923, in Seldovia, to [**Walter and Olympia Kanaback**](./Kanaback_Walter_Sr.md).
-He attended schools in Seldovia until 10th grade.
+He attended school in Seldovia until 10th grade.

 Mr. Kanaback worked in the cannery at Snug Harbor for 25 years.

 He served in the Territorial Guard.

 He died in Palmer, Alaska on May 10, 1999 and is buried in the Seldovia City Cemetery, Plot #52.